 - 1. Make sure the key-switch is in the "OFF" position, then remove the key. - 2.
 Place the forward-reverse switch in the center "OFF" position. - 3.
 Confirm the electric park brake is set. - 4.
 Place blocks under the front wheels to prevent vehicle movement. - 5.
 Disconnect the main positive and negative cables at the batteries. - 6.
-Release the park brake. - 7.
-Loosen the clevis jam nuts on the connecting rod (refer to illustration on next page). - 8.
-Loosen the connecting rod. - Adjust the park brake linkage so that the angle between the connecting rod and the cross shaft tab is at 60 degrees. - 10.
-Tighten the connecting rod so that all slack is removed from the brake cables, but not so much as to actuate the brakes. - 11.
-Tighten the jam nuts on the connecting rod and park brake linkage. - 12.
-Set the park brake. - 13.
-Reconnect the main positive and negative cables at the batteries. - 14.
-Remove blocks from behind the wheels. - 15.
+Release the park brake. - Loosen the jam nuts on the park brake linkage that is connected to the brake arm on the caliper assembly. - 8.
+Tighten the brake linkage until it is difficult to rotate the brake arm clevis pin and then loosen the linkage 1-turn. - 9.
+Tighten the jam nuts on the park brake linkage. - 10.
+Repeat this procedure for both rear wheels. - 11.
+Set the park brake. - 12.
+Reconnect the main positive and negative cables at the batteries. - 13.
+Remove blocks from behind the wheels. - 14.
 Release the park brake and test drive the vehicle.